SuduIDE/ideals/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Requirements
-- IntelliJ IDEA (Community or Ultimate) 2022.2 or higher
+- IntelliJ IDEA (Community or Ultimate) or IDEA Platform based IDE 2022.3 or higher

 <p align="right">(<a href="#readme-top">back to top</a>)</p>